 Raise Taxes on Corporations to Pay for Affordable Housing

 Corporations in our city are contributing to rapidly increasing costs of living and increased displacement.
 To house the over 8,500 people homeless in Seattle, including nearly 4,000 people sleeping unsheltered, we must massively expand affordable housing, including deeply subsidized housing and permanent supportive housing.
 Relying on property taxes alone will be insufficient to address the affordable housing crisis in our city.
 Instead, corporations must pay their fair share in taxes to fund affordable housing.
 We must raise the tax rate on large corporations, while increasing the exemption for small businesses.
 Seattle has not significantly raised taxes on corporations since 1989; it’s time to ask Amazon and Google to pay their fair share.

 Fight Speculation in the Housing Market

 Increasing, multinational corporations and investors are looking to treat housing as a investment.
 Our campaign believes that housing is a human right and that we must pass robust measures to counterbalance the influence of international finance in Seattle’s housing market.
-In 2016, foreign buyers accounted for half of the luxury homes purchased in Seattle and Bellevue.
-Vancouver BC recently passed a 15% tax on home purchases by foreign buyers.
-We must do the same to cool a housing market artificially inflated by foreign capital.
+In 2016, non-resident buyers accounted for half of the luxury homes purchased in Seattle and Bellevue.
+Vancouver BC recently passed a 15% tax on home purchases by non-resident buyers.
+We must do the same to cool a housing market artificially inflated by non-resident capital.
 Vancouver has also passed a vacancy tax to encourage property owners to make their homes available for the rental market.
 Seattle must do the same.